jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 == Frequently Asked Questions ==

-= Who should use Envira? =
+= Who should use Envira Gallery? =

-Envira is perfect for photographers, designers, bloggers, and small businesses.
+Envira gallery is perfect for photographers, designers, bloggers, and small businesses.
+Basically if you want to create a beautiful WordPress gallery, then you need to use Envira.

-= Do I need to have coding skills to use Envira? =
+= Do I need to have coding skills to use Envira Gallery? =

 Absolutely not.
 You can create and customize beautiful image and video galleries without any coding knowledge.
 We made it super easy.

 = What kind of galleries can I create with Envira Gallery? =

-Here are the types of galleries you can create:
+Envira Gallery combined with our two dozen addons is the most powerful WordPress gallery plugin in the market.
+Here are some types of galleries you can create:

+Photo gallery
-Photo / Image
+Image gallery
-Video Gallery
+Video gallery
-Fullscreen
+Fullscreen gallery
 Image Gallery with Albums
 Image Gallery with Lightbox
-Featured Content
+Featured Content Gallery
-Masonry Photo
+Masonry Photo Gallery
-Justified Image
+Justified Image Gallery
 Image Gallery with Pagination
-Polaroid Image
+Polaroid Image Gallery
 Instagram Photo Gallery
 Image Gallery with Tags
 Pinterest Image Gallery